Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/clear_apply.rst

 while visually keeping the object data in-place.
 The object origin point is moved to the global origin, to rotation is cleared and scale values are set to 1.

-For simple cases you wont notice any difference the *3D View* or rendered output, however modifiers and constraints may depend on object transformation.
+For simple cases you won't notice any difference the 3D View or rendered output, however modifiers and constraints may depend on object transformation.

 .. warning:: Armature Objects